anastasiia418/anastasiia418/README.md

 # Hi there, I'm Anastasiia! 👋

 🌱 **Undergraduate at UCSD**
 Currently majoring in Cognitive Science with a specialization in Design and Interaction.
-I love exploring how people interact with technology and finding creative ways to make digital experiences even more delightful!
+Aspiring to get into software development since I love exploring how people interact with technology and finding creative ways to make digital experiences even more delightful!

 💻 **Tech I'm Learning & Using**
 - JavaScript (and loving React!)